 Today, there are 33 statues, busts, and plaques on permanent display around Jackson Square, and more than a dozen additional pieces are placed around it during the year for limited periods.

 The square is also noted for its architecture.
 The Cabildo and Presbytere, which flank the eastern side of the park, were designed by architect Henry Howard and built between 1795 and 1803.
 The western side features Saint Louis Cathedral (the oldest cathedral in the United States) and its adjacent churchyard, both designed by François-Louis Perrault between 1794 and 1813.
-The area is also notable for its wide brick sidewalks, narrow (8 ft 6 in or 2.59 m) Italianate lanes (called “trottoirs” in New Orleans), and outdoor café dining with tableside service; all these contribute to Jackson Square’s lively atmosphere.
+The area is also notable for its wide brick sidewalks, narrow (8 ft 6 in or 2.59 m) Italianate lanes (called “trottoirs” in New Orleans, LA), and outdoor café dining with tableside service; all these contribute to Jackson Square’s lively atmosphere.

 In 1822 Jackson Square was named for its central feature—an equestrian statue of Andrew Jackson erected by the City of New Orleans to commemorate his victory at the Battle of New Orleans in 1815.
 The square was designed by architect Henry Howard and officially opened in 1851.
 In 1856 a yellow fever epidemic resulted in many deaths around the square and led to its official designation as a public health area.